 Online training courses are another option, however, it is important to confirm the program’s legitimacy.
 Like certificate programs, you must be sure the online program you enroll in is accredited, especially if you wish to become certified after completing your courses.

-Find accredited schools with a variety of medical assistant programs including on-campus and online.
+Find excellent schools with a variety of medical assistant programs including on-campus and online.

 Getting Your Certification: The AAMA Exam